A man holds a coffee cup while he browses on his laptop computer.

 How to get your credit report and credit score

-Discover® Cardmembers can access their FICO® Credit Score for free anytime.
-90% of top lenders use FICO® Credit Scores, including Discover.2 Because FICO® Scores are more widely used by lenders, that means your FICO® Score may be more important to you if you’re trying to access new credit.
+If you’re a Discover® Cardmember, you can get your FICO® Credit Score for free on monthly statements, on mobile and online.2 90% of top lenders use FICO® Credit Scores, including Discover.2 Because FICO® Scores are more widely used by lenders, that means your FICO® Score may be more important to you if you’re trying to access new credit.

-Your credit score is an important number used by your credit card issuer to determine if they can trust you as a borrower.
+Your credit score is used by your credit card issuer to determine if they can trust you as a borrower.
 Your specific credit score can vary between scoring models.
 Rather than worry about how your scores might differ, try to focus on the big picture habits to get a good credit score.
-Things like paying your bills on time, maintaining low credit utilization, and only applying for credit when you need it can help across both scoring models.
+Things like paying your bills on time, maintaining low credit usage, and only applying for credit when you need it can help across both scoring models.

 Next steps